UAW ORGANIZING AGAINST TRUMP 2.0

 Fighting cuts to research and education funding

-• Leading legal efforts to stop grant cancellations
+Leading legal efforts to stop grant cancellations

-• Plaintiff on cases seeking to reverse cancellations of NIH and NSF and to reverse federal funding freeze at Harvard University
+• UAW is a plaintiff on cases seeking to reverse cancellations of NIH and NSF grants for ideological reasons, and to reverse federal funding freezes at Harvard University and the University of California

-Attacks on International Workers
+Fighting attacks on International Workers

 • Created resources for international scholar members including a free hotline staffed by immigration attorneys, FAQs and know-your-rights webinars

-• Lobbied Congress to support bills in Congress expanding visa and green card access and to oppose efforts targeting Chinese students and scholars
+• Lobbied Congress to support bills in Congress expanding visa and green card access and to oppose efforts targeting Chinese students and scholars.

 Fighting cuts to diversity, equity and inclusion programs (DEI)